B-Lei/inaturalist-discord-bot/README.md

 Please refer to the `&help` text below.

 ```
 Hi!
 I'm a bot that grabs pictures from iNaturalist.
-Don't forget to add the prefix '&' in front of each command, e.g. "&birdpic."
+Don't forget to add the prefix '&' in front of each command, e.g. "&birdpic".

-After all "pic" commands, you can optionally add search terms to narrow the picture selection, e.g. "&birdpic canada goose."
+After all "pic" commands, you can optionally add search terms to narrow the picture selection, e.g. "&birdpic canada goose".

 ​Commands:
   ampic      Amphibian pics
   birdpic    Bird pics
   bugpic     Insect pics
-  clearcache Clear repetition blacklist
+  clearcache Clear memory
   fishpic    Fish pics
   help       Shows this message
   mampic     Mammal pics